--RULE 46
+-RULE 16

-Secrety of Telegrand and Records .01 Employees of either Company are forbidden, under Scoti of the Communications Act of 1934, and under other provisions of from disclosing the emistence, contents, substance, purjort, effor meaning of any telegram, to any person other than the sender, agent or attorney, or the addressee, his agent or attorney, or except in response to a subpoena issued by a court of competent jurisdiction, or on legal demand of other lawful authority.
+Secrety of Telegrand and Records .01 Employees of either Company are forbidden, under Sort of the Communications Act of 1934, and under other provisions of from disclosing the existence, contents, substance, pararri, of or meaning of any telegram, to any person other than the sender agent or attorney, or the Addressee, his agent or attorney, or except in response to a subpoens issued by a court of correctant jurisdiction, or on legal demand of other lawful authority.

-.02 Employees of either Company shall not disclose the con of, or any information in regard to, any telegram filed with eit Company, to the sender or addressee thereof, or their respective agents or attorneys, unless and until such persons are properly identified.
+.02 Employees of either Company shall not disclose the coof, or any information in regard to, any telegram filed with a Company, to the sender or addressee thereof, or their respectivements or attorneys, unless and until such persons are properly identified.

-.03 All other reports and records will be reintained in st privacy.
+.03 All citer reports and reports will be reintained in so